Travel Agency Business Valuation

 What multiple do travel agencies sell for?

-Travel agencies sell for 3x to 5.5x EBITDA depending on corporate account concentration, specialization depth, and agent team production.
-Agencies with 50%+ corporate revenue, defined niche expertise, and three-plus producing agents receive 4x-5.5x.
-Leisure-only generalist agencies operated primarily by the owner receive 3x-3.5x.
-Corporate revenue quality and specialization create the largest valuation variables.
+Travel agencies sell for 1.8x to 3.5x SDE and 3.0x to 5.5x EBITDA depending on corporate client concentration, specialization clarity, supplier relationships, and agent team capability.
+Agencies with 50%+ corporate revenue, defined specialization, preferred vendor status, and three-plus trained agents receive 4.5x-5.5x EBITDA.
+Leisure-dependent agencies with single-owner management and limited specialization typically receive 3.0x-3.5x.
+Corporate stability and specialization create the largest valuation variables.

 How does corporate vs leisure mix affect value?